Motion made, and Question proposed, That this House do now adjourn.—[Mr. David.]

 Question put and agreed to.

-Adjourned accordingly at twenty-three minutes to Six o’clock.
+Adjourned accordingly at seventeen minutes past Five o’clock.